troycomi/snakemake-training/3_wildcards/README.md

 sample wildcard, by say excluding all underscores `[^_]+` or give priority to sort\_bam rules.
 However, the easiest method is to just put the sorted bams in a separate directory.
-The hierarchical structure is easier to work with and it's the least likely for error.
+The hierarchical structure is easier to work with and it's the least likely to generate ambiguous errors.

 ## Params
-There's nothing stopping us from using multiple wildcards.
+There's nothing stopping us from using multiple wildcards in a single filename.
 Looking at the url of our input data, it seems like we should have a wildcard for the sample, another for the replicate, and the read of our paired read:
 ```python
 {base_url}/S2_STARRseq_rep1_2.fastq.gz
 #    sample^     replicate^ ^read